viamrobotics/docs/docs/appendix/glossary/model.md

 title: Model
 id: model
 full_link:
 short_description: A particular implementation of a resource.
-For example, UR5e is a model of the arm component resource subtype's API.
+For example, UR5e is a model of the arm component subtype.
 aka:
 ---